Wout Brama: Twente

 At the start of the 2013–14 season, Brama continued to recover from his heel bone injury.
-In his absent, Rasmus Bengtsson was given the captaincy for the 2013–14 season.
+In his absence, Rasmus Bengtsson was given the captaincy for the 2013–14 season.
 In early–October, he began to operation on his heel bone.
 Brama continued to recover from his heel bone injury until he returned to training in February.
 After spending a year at the sidelines due to heel bone injury, Brama returned from the sidelines on 16 March 2014, appearing as an unused substitute, in a 2–1 win over AZ Alkmaar.
-In a follow up match, Brama made his first appearance of the season on 30 March 2014, coming on as a second–half substitute, in a 3–0 loss to Ajax.
+In a follow-up match, Brama made his first appearance of the season on 30 March 2014, coming on as a second–half substitute, in a 3–0 loss to Ajax.
 He then scored his first goal of the season on 27 April 2014, in a 5–2 win over NEC.
 At the end of the 2013–14 season, Brama went on to make a total of 5 appearances and scoring once in all competitions.

 With his contract expiring at the end of the 2013–14 season, Brama said about his future: " We had four weeks of vacation and I thought that was long enough.
 That is why it was allowed to start again for me.
 The match 'which club is the first to start', we seem to win every year.
 My focus is entirely on FC Twente, but as I know I have never made it a secret that when a nice club comes over I am open to it.
 But I will not leave FC Twente for the first club."
 Despite this, Brama remained at the club upon expiry of his contract.
 He then appeared in the club's pre–season tour throughout the summer of 2014.
 However, the club announced the following month that Brama would be leaving the club.
 Brama revealed his reasons of his departure, citing "talks and communications broken down."

 By the time of his departure, Brama made his a total of 316 appearances and scoring 8 times in all competitions.
 Brama was given a farewell send-off following an end to a Twente match.